Early Life and Education of Marilyn Manson: A Complete Timeline

 An overview of the childhood and early education of Marilyn Manson, highlighting the experiences that shaped the journey.

-On January 5, 1969, Brian Hugh Warner, who would later be known as Marilyn Manson, was born.
+On January 5, 1969, Brian Hugh Warner, who later became known as Marilyn Manson, was born in Canton, Ohio.
 He is an American rock musician and the lead singer of the band Marilyn Manson.

 Others born on this day/year